OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/time-off-request/README.md

 #### 2) Replace the Hero Image

 If you’re creating images, create one that works well for standard, narrow, and veryNarrow layouts.
 Create a separate image for the wide layout that is shorter in height.
-Save the images as a transparent PNG at 2x size to ensure good resolution across endpoints.
+Save the images as a transparent PNG at 2x size to ensure good resolution across endpoints. <b>Note:</b> You can add a radius to the image in the Designer to create slightly rounded edges.

 * Update the image URL to link to your desired image.
-* <b>Note:</b> Use the radius feature in Designer to add a nice rounded edge to the images.

 #### 3) Update Video Information